win-acme/win-acme.github.io/reference/settings.md

 ### `CertificateStore.DefaultStore`
 Default: `null`

 The certificate store to save the certificates in.
-If left empty, certificates will be installed either in the `WebHosting` store, or if that is not available, the `My` store (better known as `Personal`).
+If left empty, certificates will be installed either in the `WebHosting` store, or if that is not available, the `My` store (better known in the Microsoft Management Console as as `Personal`).

 ### `CentralSsl.DefaultPath`
 Default: `null`